AlexITC/crypto-coin-alerts/alerts-server/README.md

 The following alerts are supported while more alert types should be added soon:
 - Fixed price - Receive a notification when a currency gets above or below the given price, you can set a base price to receive a more detailed message.
-- Daily price - Receive a daily notification with the price of the currencies of your choice.
+- Daily price - Receive a daily notification with the price of the currencies of your choice (currently disabled).
+- New currencies - Receive a notification when a currency is addded to the exchanges of your choice.

 ## Compile
 Execute `sbt compile` command for compiling the application.